Jonas Phillips: American Revolutionary War

 Phillips was attracted to the ideals that led to the American Revolutionary War.
 In 1770 he strongly supported the Non-Importation Agreement, and favored the Patriot cause at the outbreak of war.
 In 1776 he used his influence in his Jewish congregation to close the synagogue and leave New York, rather than continue under British rule.
 The building was abandoned.

 Together with the majority of the congregation, Phillips and his family moved to Philadelphia, where he continued in business until 1778.
 In that year he joined the revolutionary Continental Army, serving in the Philadelphia Militia under Colonel Bradford.

 Yiddish code

 On July 28, 1776, Phillips wrote in Yiddish to a relative and business correspondent, Gumpel Samson of the Netherlands.
 He discussed the conflict with Great Britain and said the Americans (Patriots) had 100,000 soldiers compared to the 25,000 of the British.
 He included an appendix of items he wanted to import for sale in America.
 Thrilled with the Revolution, Phillips enclosed a copy of the Declaration of Independence.
 Phillips' use of Yiddish prevented most British from being able to read the letter (although they also had German Jewish immigrants in their culture).
 The British who intercepted the letter did not recognize the language and thought the letter was in code.
+Research in the 2020s indicates that a Dunlap Broadside discovered in the The National Archives at Kew in 2009 is the very copy that Phillips shipped out.